semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 This feature is still experimental and under active development.
 Your feedback is welcomed!

-## Enabling autofix in Semgrep Cloud Platform
+## Enabling autofix in Semgrep Code

 <EnableAutofix />